International Students

 You must also show proof you can finance your first year of education and living expenses and provide a plan and sources for funding future years.

-• All international students are required to provide documentation of English proficiency to apply.
-Minimum required scores on either Test of English as a Foreign Language, International English Language Testing System or Duolingo English Test earned within the past three years.
+• All international applicants must submit official documentation of English language proficiency.
+Accepted tests include the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Duolingo English Test, and scores must have been earned within the past two years.

 Minimum Test Scores